ihorkatkov/beetle/doc_src/Tutorial.md

 workers can be spawned when the system is under pressure.
 The default for both is `0`, which will be fine for most systems.
 (Note: we've seen some weird errors sometimes when using a `:pool_max_overflow` higher than zero.
 Always check how this works for you in production, and consider setting a higher `:pool_size` instead).

-Luckily, even if you don't configure `:hammer` at all, the application will default to the ETS backend anyway, with some sensible defaults.
+Luckily, even if you don't configure `:beetle` at all, the application will default to the ETS backend anyway, with some sensible defaults.

-## The Hammer Module
+## The Beetle Module

-Once the Hammer application is running (and it should just start automatically when your system starts), All you need to do is use the various functions in the `Hammer` module:
+Once the Beetle application is running (and it should just start automatically when your system starts), All you need to do is use the various functions in the `Beetle` module:

 - `check_rate(id::string, scale_ms::integer, limit::integer)`
 - `check_rate_inc(id::string, scale_ms::integer, limit::integer, increment::integer)`